 Ankle Valgus: Signs & Symptoms

-Ankle valgus is presented with a variety of observable effects that become apparent upon the initial physical inspection.
+Ankle valgus and valgus feet are presented with a variety of observable effects that become apparent upon the initial physical inspection.

 - Lateral Shift In The Heel